Basu Chatterjee: Career

 In 1950s, Chatterjee arrived in Bombay (now Mumbai) and started his career as an illustrator and cartoonist for the weekly tabloid Blitz published by Russi Karanjia.
 He worked there for 18 years before changing career paths to filmmaking, when he assisted Basu Bhattacharya in the Raj Kapoor and Waheeda Rehman starrer Teesri Kasam (1966), which later won the National Film Award for Best Feature Film.
 Eventually, he made his directorial debut with Sara Akash in 1969, which won him the Filmfare Best Screenplay Award.

 Some of his most critically acclaimed films are Sara Akash (1969), Piya Ka Ghar (1971), Us Paar (1974), Rajnigandha (1974), Chhoti Si Baat (1975), Chitchor (1976), Swami (1977), Khatta Meetha, Priyatama, Chakravyuha (1978 film), Jeena Yahan (1979), Baton Baton Mein (1979), Apne Paraye (1980), Shaukeen and Ek Ruka Hua Faisla.

 Other films include Ratnadeep, Safed Jhooth, Man Pasand, Hamari Bahu Alka, Kamla Ki Maut and Triyacharitra.

 He has also directed many Bengali films such as Hothat Brishti, Hochcheta Ki and Hothat Shei Din.

 Chatterjee directed the television series Byomkesh Bakshi and Rajani for Doordarshan.
 He was a member of the jury at the 10th Moscow International Film Festival in 1977 and a member of the International Film And Television Club of the Asian Academy of Film & Television.
 A retrospective of Chatterjee's work was held as part of the Kala Ghoda Art Festival Mumbai in February 2011.

-A book on the work of Basu Chatterjee, titled 'Basu Chatterji: And Middle of the road cinema', written by author and music historian Anirudha Bhattacharjee, has been published by Penguin Random House in 2023.
+A book on the work of Basu Chatterjee, Basu Chatterji: And Middle of the road cinema, by music historian Anirudha Bhattacharjee, was published by Penguin Random House in 2023.